-Trailer your boat with the outboard tilted down in a vertical operating position.
+The boat should be trailered with the outboard tilted down (normal operating position).

 If additional ground clearance is required, the outboard should be tilted up using an accessory outboard support device.
 Refer to your local dealer for recommendations.
-Additional clearance may be required for railroad crossings, driveways, and trailer bouncing.
+Additional clearance may be required for railroad crossings, driveways and trailer bouncing.